Lizard-King101/svg-animator/FEATURES.md

 ## Documents and persistence

-- Multi-document tabs with per-document undo/redo history (50 snapshots).
+- Multi-document tabs with per-document undo/redo history.
+Unchanged identity, artwork, animation, and guide sections are shared across entries; history retains up to 50 entries and 64 MiB of unique section data.
-- Local project gallery, thumbnails, autosave, dimension presets, and versioned, backward-compatible `localStorage` saves.
+- Asynchronous local project gallery, explicit loading/error states, dimension presets, and versioned document envelopes.
+- IndexedDB persistence separates project metadata, documents, and thumbnails.
+A one-time localStorage migration retains a read-only legacy backup; localStorage and then in-memory repositories are used if IndexedDB is unavailable.
+- Coalesced autosaves write only the newest pending revision.
+Artwork thumbnails are generated during idle time and animation-only edits reuse the existing thumbnail.
 - Safe SVG file import from the project gallery with editable/preserved/removed-content reporting.
 - Native editable linear/radial gradient import with inherited definitions, transforms, spread modes, translucent stops, direct canvas handles, and grouped timeline animation.
 - `DOMParser` ingestion for groups, paths, rectangles, circles/ellipses, lines, polylines, polygons, and basic text.